 We visited Ford’s Theater where President Lincoln was assassinated.
 We toured the Petersen House where President Lincoln died, the museum containing many artifacts relating to the assassination, and the Lincoln Educational Center.

 The Washington Monument had been closed since 2011 due to structural damage resulting from a 5.8 magnitude earthquake that occurred on Tuesday, August 2011 approximately 84 miles southwest of D.C.
 During our D.C. visits the past few years, we had the unique opportunity to see the monument encased in scaffolding for repairs.
 Our photos with the scaffolding surrounding the monument will be collectors’ items someday.
 This year, the Washington Monument was reopened and we were able to enjoy the incredible panoramic view from the tallest building in Washington.
-The Park Service Officers told us that they will soon offer special select opportunities to actually use the stairs in the monument rather than the elevator.
+The Park Service Officers told us that they will soon offer special select opportunities to actually use the stairs in the monument rather than the elevator historic landmarks.

 Our Smithsonian museums visits included both Air & Space Museums – the one on the National Mall and the one at Dulles, as well as American History, Natural History, Native American Indian, and the Smithsonian Castle.
 The American History Museum has a display honoring Alan Shepard which contains his flight suit and other items.